HenryNdubuaku/HenryNdubuaku/README.md

 The phone will fry of course, so I wrote algorithms to run inference on your phone rather.
 We named it after a plant that survives in resource-constrained environments, Cactus.

 [![cactus](https://img.shields.io/badge/cactus-000000?style=flat&logo=github&logoColor=white)](https://github.com/cactus-compute/cactus) can run similar model on your Grandma’s Pixel 6a at 36 tokens/second
 while only draining 10% battery per hour of continuous inference.

+I had a verbal offer from Nvidia, my dream company, but passed on to build this.
 We raised funding YCombinator, FCVC, Oxford University and 62 tech CTOs/VP Eng.

+Cactus now has 3.6k GitHub stars and runs 500k weekly inference tasks in production for 90 products.

 ### Core Expertise
 ![Maths](https://img.shields.io/badge/Maths-DE713C?style=flat&logo=tiny&logoColor=white)